BalmaBrian/Stamper/README.md

-# Stamper - S
+# Stamper - PNG to STL Maker
+A project that takes in a black and white .pn
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc0NjExMjIxXX0=
+eyJoaXN0b3J5IjpbLTE3MzkxNjE1MDEsNTc0NjExMjIxXX0=
 -->